SamIsrael/TIC-TAC-TOE/README.md

     print(board[1] + '|' + board[2] + '|' + board[3])
 ```

-### STEP 2 : Function that takes in a player input and assigns their marker as 'X' or 'O'.
+### Function that takes in a player input and assigns their marker as 'X' or 'O'.
 ```python
 def player_input():
     print("Player 1")